Best Information on Trekking In Nepal

 The weather is too cold and the sky is clear with irregular snowfalls at a higher elevation.
 The winter season is good for trekking in lower elevation.
 The morning and night are too cold and the day is too warm when sunny.
 In this mainly trekkers want to trek in Everest base camp, Annapurna Panorama, Annapurna Dhaulagiri, Annapurna Sanctuary, Instant Everest treks, etc.

 This season has mildly warm in low land and moderate in higher altitude with great opportunities to have great mountain views.
 This season is the time of flower to blossom and our national flower-rhododendrons-cover the mountainsides with its colorful beauty throughout the spring, which is making trekking very much interesting.

 Summer season trekking makes your travel wet and warm from June to till mid-September.
 This season is also known as monsoon season in Nepal.
 Its rain almost every day with occasional thunderstorms in the evening, in this season we can see the beautiful sunrises in the morning.
 This season is advised for forest researchers and botanists.
 In the summer season, there are the advantages of trekking is that the uncrowned trails and the less cold in the high mountains with lush terraces.

 During the time trekking, you need so many clothing and equipment.
 Your trek outfitter will normally provide two-person waterproof tents, foam mattresses, and all the cooking and eating utensils.
 While trekking you will need your own warm clothes, walking shoes, sleeping bag, personal equipment and during the day you will carry your camera, jacket, water bottle in a rucksack.
 The other remaining things will carry by the porter.
 Many things you can buy and some of you could rent from Kathmandu and pharaoh as well.

-Common things for trekking and hiking
+Common Equipment List for trekking and hiking:

 Hiking boots and trekking socks